 If you are up for the challenge of building up a rad downhill bike, consider the Slater Mobster.
 Slater has expanded from a few models to include smaller mountain bikes and dirt jumpers.
 For 2023 a redesigned Mobster that will be offered as a frame or in a complete build package.
 The new frame will have a trail setting (130mm) and a “dh” setting, offering 150mm of travel and super slack geometry.

 Comparison Chart: 24 Inch Mountain Bikes

 We’ll admit it–trying to choose between all these bikes is tough.
 So many good choices!
-Use the comparison chart below to help sort by price, weight, etc, so that you can make the right decision for your child and pocketbook.
+Use the comparison chart below to help sort by price, weight, etc. Hopefully it is a helpful tool so you can make the right decision for your child and pocketbook.
 Scroll right to see all columns.